 - If it is a file, the code calls the

 readoperation on the file to retrieve the file contents and then iterates over the returned sequence of lines, printing each line.

 Assume that we have a small file system consisting of a two files and a a directory as follows:

 The output produced by the client for this file system is:

 Note that, so far, our client is not very sophisticated:

-- The protocol and address information are hard-wired into the code.
+- The transport protocol and address information are hard-wired into the code.

 - The client makes more remote procedure calls than strictly necessary; with minor redesign of the Slice definitions, many of these calls can be avoided.